traitecoevo/infinitylists/README.md

 The total number of records is indicated in the text summary, while the downloadable CSV contains **all records for the target area**, not just the most recent ones.
-If you want all the observations in your area not just the most recent one, use this button.
+If you want all the observations in your area, not just the most recent one for each species, use this button.

 ## Accessing the Web App